Fault-Tolerant Resource Comparison of Qudit and Qubit Encodings for Diagonal Quadratic Operators: Problem Setup and Definitions

 To truncate and discretize $\phi_x$, we choose a maximum field value $\phi_{\max}$ and a grid spacing $\delta_\phi$.
 Defining

 we label the basis states as $\{\vert n\rangle\}_{n=0}^{d-1}$.
 Note that this symmetric grid implies odd $d$, which we leave implicit throughout unless stated otherwise.
+This bounded, uniformly spaced field-amplitude truncation is precisely the finite-dimensional local Hilbert-space digitization of the Jordan--Lee--Preskill (JLP) framework for quantum simulation of scalar field theories~\cite{jordan_lee_preskill_scattering_2012,Jordan:2011ci,klco_savage_scalar_digitization_2018}, to which the encoding used here directly corresponds.
 The field operator on site $x$ is defined diagonally in this basis as:

 A single $d$-level qudit naturally represents these $2M+1$ equally spaced values

 For qubit implementations, we use an $n_b=\lceil \log_2 d\rceil$-qubit register, but the precise embedding depends on the construction being compared.
 In the product-formula setting of Sec.~\ref{sec:regime1}, we use the standard binary embedding of the $d$ physical field-amplitude states $\{\ket{n}\}_{n=0}^{d-1}$ into the first $d$ computational basis states of the $2^{n_b}$-dimensional register.
 The digitized field operator is taken to act diagonally, with the remaining $2^{n_b}-d$ computational basis states lying outside the truncation and therefore unused.
 In the LCU/block-encoding setting of Sec.~\ref{sec:regime2}, we instead use the nearest signed-binary register supported by $n_b$ qubits, following the standard projector-LCU baseline of Refs.~\cite{Su_2021_PRXQ,Spagnoli_2025}.
 The qudit and qubit constructions are motivated by the same physical $d=2M+1$ target truncation: the qudit construction acts natively on the $d$-level field-amplitude truncation, while the qubit baseline implements a signed-binary extension of the rounded squared operator that agrees with the physical target on the physical interval $\ell\in\{-M,\ldots,M\}$.
 The Regime~2 finite-$d$ comparisons in this paper are therefore construction-specific comparisons between the native qudit LCU construction and the binary qubit projector-LCU.